freiburgermsu/ChemW/README.rst

 - *protein_mass* & *raw_protein_mass* ``float``: The protein mass that is adjusted and unadjusted for the appropriate number of significant digits.
 - *fasta_protein_masses* ``dict``: A dictionary of each sequence from processing a FASTA file, where the value is the corresponding sequence's mass.
 - *amino_acid_masses* ``dict``: A dictionary of all natural amino acids, and their masses to the appropriate number of significant digits.
+- *fasta_lines* ``list``: The raw list of lines that constitute the loaded FASTA file, which can be used for post-processing.
 - *sigfigs* ``float``: The number of sigfigs that are defined for each protein.
 - *chem_mw* ``ChemMW``: An instance of the ``ChemMW`` object is loaded, which allows the user to access the ``ChemMW`` module through the ``PHREEQdb`` module.